SwethaMuralidharan/Foogle/README.md

 **UPDATE A REVIEW**

-There will be a label with review.
+There will be a update button along with each of the reviews.

 *Story:*

 The user will be able to see an update button next to each of the reviews.
-Clicking on the update button will transform the label text into a text box now the user can update the review and click the save button to save changes.
+Clicking on the update button will transform the label review text into a text box with contents as review text and username.
+Now the user can update the review and click the save button to save changes.

 **SPRINT 4:**